 This busy streak lasts all the way through March until the beginning of April due to the influx of Mardi Gras, Easter, and spring break crowds.
 In the Orlando area, spring break typically begins around the middle of March and continues until around early April, generally coinciding with the Easter holiday.
 This makes it one of the busiest times to visit the Orlando theme parks.
 However, March also means spring is coming, so if you’re going to fight the spring breakers, at least you can do it in pleasant temperatures.

 If you’re hoping for comfortable weather and fewer people, April and May could be your best months to visit Universal Orlando.
 It’s shoulder season, so you should also be able to enjoy some cheaper prices.
-The last week of April is a great time to travel before it starts to get too warm, however the end of May can be crowded due to Memorial Day and the start of summer break.
+The last week of April is a great time to travel before it starts to get too warm, however, the end of May can be crowded due to Memorial Day and the start of summer break.

 Without a doubt, summer is the worst time to visit Universal Orlando.
-June, July, and August ridiculously hot and sticky outside and the parks are filled with families on vacation.
-Unless this is the absolute only time you have available, or you happen to find walking through thick crowds a delightful challenge, we recommend sticking to the last part of August as school .
+June, July, and August are ridiculously hot and sticky outside and the parks are filled with families on vacation.
+Unless this is the absolute only time you have available, or you happen to find walking through thick crowds a delightful challenge, we recommend sticking to the last part of August as school starts back up.
 If you do need to travel during the summer, keep in mind that rain is an everyday occurrence during Central Florida summers.
 Generally, it’s light and fleeting, but you can almost certainly count on an afternoon shower.

 Shoulder season returns starting in September and continues through October and into the beginning of November.
 Between Labor Day and the start of the Halloween Horror Nights festivities is definitely another sweet spot.
 Temperatures are kinda starting to mellow out (or maybe that’s just our wishful thinking), school is back in session, and the crowds aren’t as bad.
 If you’re visiting during the fall, unless you’re going to Halloween Horror Nights, steer clear of the UK’s second half-term holiday, Halloween, Thanksgiving, and any school breaks to avoid the crowds.